pivv/blind-checkers/README.md

 ## Usage

-The implementation is done with pygame, so you should install pygame to
+The implementation is done with pygame, so you should install pygame first.
+Then download the project, and do ``python blind_checkers.py`` to start the game.
+Currently no installation is provided, and you can test with various rules or AIs by adjusting ``"blind_checkers/constants.py"``.

 ## Environment